Empty Cities: Image Inpainting for a Dynamic-Object-Invariant Space: Experimental Results

 In the second experiment, we generated 6 CARLA images at 6 different locations with a very similar vehicle setup.
 With the same global descriptor used in the previous experiment, we compared the distances between all possible image pair combinations.
 Then, we obtained the inpainted images with our framework, and computed the same distances.
 We repeated this experiment 4 times varying the vehicle setup used and saw that the mean distance of the inpainted sets was higher than that of the original images by 65\%.

 The third experiment was conducted with real world images from the SVS dataset~\cite{werburg2018street}.
 We performed place recognition~\cite{olid2018single} with both the original images, and the ones processed by our framework.
 In the first case, this task was successful in 58\% of the cases, whereas with our images the success rate was of 67\%.
 Fig.~\ref{fig:SVS} shows a case in which our framework makes place recognition successful.
+Even though the inpainting algorithm is not perfect and might introduce false appearance, the two images global descriptors are closer with the fake static images than with the dynamic ones.

-From these results, we see that our framework brings closer images from the same place with different dynamic objects while pulling apart images from different places but with similar dynamic objects.
+In view of these results, our framework brings closer images from the same place with different dynamic objects while pulling apart images from different places but with similar dynamic objects.
 We are confident that localization and mapping systems could benefit from these advances.
 Also, we expect similar methods to show comparable improvements by incorporating our proposal.
+An extended version of this work would include such inquiries.
 Furthermore, a strong benefit of our approach is that such methods would require no modification to work with our processed images.